sandrewzq/sandrewzq.github.io/content/page/1-about/index.md

 title: 关于
 menu:
     main:
-        weight: -90
+        weight: 10
         params:
             icon: user
 ---

-This is a test page for i18n support.
+This is a test page .